 - Module Leader(s): Professor Sam Turner

 - Lecturer: Dr Caron Newman, Dr Rob Collins, Dr Ashley Coutu

 |Semester 2 Credit Value:||20|

-This module will provide students with an in-depth knowledge of key themes in the early medieval archaeology of Northern Europe, with a focus on the lands now making up England, Wales, Scotland and Ireland.
+This module will provide students with an in-depth knowledge of key themes in the early medieval archaeology of Britain, with a focus on the lands now making up England, Wales, Scotland and Ireland.
 We will explore key themes in early medieval archaeology to gain an in depth understanding of the period.